devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_06.md

 ### The Context

-Magasin & Cie has qualified both the store table and the customer table in your cleaned dataset.
+Magasin & Cie has seen both the store table and the customer table in your cleaned dataset.
 Their are impressed by you work.
-But now they want to ingest another file which is more difficult to handle and is bigger than the others.
+But now, they want to ingest another file which is much more difficult to handle and is way bigger than the others.
-You have to ingest the sales of Magasin & Cie from the basket files, which are JSON files.
+You will have to ingest the sales of Magasin & Cie from the basket files, which are JSON files.

 Then they want you to create a dataset with aggregated tables to be ready to create the dashboards for the managers.

 ### The Learning Resources

-At this stage, yes yes it will be harder but I think you will be more autonomous.
-So for the last time, I will give you some links to without explaining anything.
-It can or can not be useful.
+At this stage, yes it will be harder, but I think you will be more autonomous.
+So for the last time, I will give you some links without explaining anything.
+It may or may not be useful.
 And of course, it is not exhaustive!

 BigQuery
 - [Partitioned Tables](https://cloud.google.com/bigquery/docs/partitioned-tables)